Business car insurance

 There are a few ways you could cut the cost of your business car insurance:

-• Increasing your voluntary excess – just make sure you can afford it
+• Increasing your voluntary excess – just make sure you can afford it.

-• Improving your car’s security – for example, keep your car in a locked garage, or install an immobiliser
+• Improving your car’s security – for example, keep your car in a locked garage or install an immobiliser.

-• If your business has three or more cars, it might be eligible for fleet insurance
+• If your business has three or more cars, it might be eligible for fleet insurance.

-• Paying your premium upfront is often cheaper than monthly instalments
+• Paying your premium upfront is often cheaper than monthly instalments.

-• Proving you’re a safe driver with a black box insurance policy
+• Proving you’re a safe driver with a black box insurance policy.

-• Shopping around and compare quotes.
+• Shopping around and comparing quotes.

 What do I need to get a business car insurance quote?